applied-security/site-audit/README.md

 Adding new libraries to check against is as simple as finding a trusted CDN for the library and adding it to the libraryToCDN map within background.js.

-This feature can be further extended to parse, remove comments and minify both the libraries being checked to remove any modifications that do not affect the behavior of libraries.
-We could also measure the difference between the libraries and present it to the user for closer inspection.
+This feature has been further improved to parse, remove comments and minify both the libraries being checked to remove any modifications that do not affect the behavior of libraries.
+We could have also measure the difference between the libraries and present it to the user for closer inspection.